CaptainCoderOrg/Unity6-Workshop-TowerDefense-Site/Tower Defense Course/To Do (Kanban).md

 ## To Do

-- [ ] In Adding an Enemy, mention that you can adjust the Y position of the child model to be above the ground (roughly 0.1).
 - [ ] Add discussion board to each page?
 Or alternatively link to a discussion board.
 - [ ] Add Unity Hub version (3.10.0) to Install Unity